 - Find other seasonal positions

-Santas and elves are in demand from early November until Christmas Day (and occasionally beyond) to entertain children and adults at parties, department stores, shopping centres and even nightclubs.
+Santas and elves are in demand from early November until Christmas Day, and occasionally beyond that too.
+Their job is to entertain children and adults at parties, department stores, shopping centres and even nightclubs.

-You need to be available during the day for shop work or in the evening for parties and nightclubs.
-It particularly suits actors and performers, especially those with specialist skills such as magic, unicycling and balloon modelling, but if you just have an outgoing nature and a good way with kids that can be enough.
+To make money as Santa, Mrs Claus or an elf, you need to be available during the day for shop work or in the evening for parties and nightclubs.
+This sort of work would be particularly suitable for actors and performers.
+Ideally, you’ll also have specialist skills such as magic, unicycling and balloon modelling, but if you just have an outgoing nature and a good way with kids that can be enough.

-It’s not just a job for the men either.
-Elves are in high demand and are generally women.
-Most of the work is entertaining queues of children in shops or outside entertainment venues.
-Elves tend to be children’s performers so it helps to have entertainment skills or previous entertainment experience but it’s not absolutely essential.
+Elves are in high demand during Christmas and those are generally women.
+Your job would be mostly to entertain queues of children in shops or outside entertainment venues.
+Elves tend to be children’s performers so it helps to have entertainment skills or previous entertainment experience, although that’s not absolutely essential.

-There are two main ways of getting this work:
+There’re two main ways of getting this kind of work: